Why govt is pushing hard its ‘Study in India’ programme?

 The 'Study in India' programme's primary objective is to target foreign students by branding India as an attractive education destination.

-As per the existing Government framework, provision of 10-15% supernumerary seats for foreign students is there.
+As per the existing Government framework, provision of 10-15 per cent supernumerary seats for foreign students is there.

 'Study in India' programme would target the foreign students to be admitted as per this provision, which would not have any adverse impact on the number of seats/ admission of Indian students.